Music Library Audio/Visual Collection

-The following loan periods apply to A/V materials checked out from the Music Library.
-A/V materials cannot be renewed online.
+The following loan periods apply to Audio/Visual materials checked out from the Music Library.
+Audio/Visual materials may be renewed online up to 3 times.
+Undergraduates and unaffiliated borrowers may have 4 A/V items checked out at a time.

 UNC-Chapel Hill Music Faculty: 30 days

-Items that come with supplementary materials, like parts that go with a score, CDs that accompany a book, or multiple disc sets, are considered part of the item.
-An item is not considered returned until all of its parts have been returned.
-Therefore, a score returned without its parts will remain checked out to the patron until all parts are returned.
+Music Library items that come with supplementary materials, like parts with a score, a CD accompanying a book, or multiple disc sets, are considered part of the item.
+An item is not considered returned until all of its parts have been returned: a score returned without its parts will remain checked out to the patron until all parts are returned.
 If parts are lost, the entire score must be replaced or a replacement fee must be paid; the same applies to sound and video recordings with multiple discs.

 Music Course Reserve items (books and scores only) may be checked out overnight within the last 2 hours the Music Library is open on a given day, to be returned within the first hour we are next open.
 Hourly overdue fines ($1/hr) apply.